Embedding Probability Distributions into Low Dimensional $\ell_1$: Tree Ising Models via Truncated Metrics: Introduction

-In order to establish our results, we develop technical tools for embedding \emph{capped metrics} (also known as truncated metrics in the literature).
+In order to establish our results, we develop technical tools for embedding \emph{truncated metrics}.
 Truncated metrics arise in image segmentation in computer vision \cite{boykov1998markov, ishikawa1998segmentation, kumar2011improved, kumar2014rounding, kumar2016rounding, pansari2017truncated} and have been studied in theoretical computer science in the context of the metric labeling problem motivated by this application \cite{gupta2000constant, chekuri2004linear, karloff2006earthmover}; they are also objects of independent interest in metric geometry, where they have been studied in the context of metric dimension \cite{jannesari2012metric, beardon2016k, tillquist2021truncated, tillquist2023getting}, including very recent work on the metric dimension of truncated tree metrics \cite{bartha2023sharp, gutkovich2023computing}.
+Our techniques for truncated metrics relate closely with recent developments in truncated metrics for embedding shortest path decompositions \cite{abraham2022metric,filtser2020face}.
+The work of \cite{abraham2022metric} provides embeddings of $O(\log(n))$ dimension and constant distortion for both ``truncated \textit{line} metrics'' and ``Lipschitz capped \textit{line} metrics'' (later defined in \Cref{sec:fixed-cap-metrics-prelims}, \ref{sec:lipschitz-cap-metrics-prelims}), whereas the work of \cite{filtser2020face} provides \textit{high-dimensional} and constant distortion embeddings for truncated tree metrics and Lipschitz capped tree metrics.
+Our work provides embeddings of $O(\log^2(n))$ dimension \textit{and} constant distortion for truncated tree metrics and Lipschitz capped tree metrics.
+Moreover, we provide a general result for truncating \textit{any} arbitrary $\ell_1$ metric that may be useful in future works dealing with truncation.

-While our work shows that $\ell_1$ metrics represented by tree Ising models allow for low dimensional embeddings, it would be interesting to see how far this program can be extended -- namely, is there a more general class of graphical models (e.g., having bounded treewidth) that also allow for low dimensional embeddings in $\ell_1$?
-We discuss this in more detail in \Cref{sec:discussion}, where we show that even Bayesian networks with treewidth-3 capture the lower bound of \cite{charikar2002dimension}, precluding the possibility of embedding them in $n^{o(1)}$ dimensions.
+While our work shows that $\ell_1$ metrics represented by tree Ising models allow for low dimensional embeddings, it would be interesting to see how far this program can be extended -- namely, is there a more general class of graphical models (e.g., having bounded treewidth) or joint distributions that also allow for low dimensional embeddings in $\ell_1$?
+We discuss this in more detail in \Cref{sec:discussion}, where we show how we can express prior lower bounds for dimension reduction in $\ell_1$ in this distributional formulation.
+In particular, we show that even Bayesian networks with treewidth-3 capture the lower bound of \cite{brinkman2005impossibility}, precluding the possibility of embedding them in $n^{o(1)}$ dimensions.
 This suggests that tree Ising models are near the boundary of families of graphical models representing $\ell_1$ metrics that admit low dimensional embeddings.
-We also detail classes of graphical models for which this question remains open.
+We also discuss classes of graphical models for which this question remains open.